VIPQualityPost/knittingmotor/README.md

 - user definable speed setting

 *Machine operation and safety features:*
-- high resolution stepper motor drive
+- high resolution stepper motor driver
-- electronic endstops
+- electronic endstops and carriage transport overload protection
-- mechanic (spring driven) coupler for the carriage
+- mechanic (spring driven) carriage coupler (additionally to overload protection)
-- (optional) yarn and knot sensor
+- yarn and knot sensor (optional)

 Building this device is not for the faint-hearted, because you will have to solder, crimp connectors, even deal with mains connections (!
 PLEASE BE CAREFUL !
 I AM NOT RESPONSIBLE IF SOMETHING GOES WRONG HERE !), building and uploading the firmware to the Arduino, and in the end, debug the whole thing if something does not work as expected.

-So, if you are not familiar with doing things like this, please ask a friend with the appropriate knowledge for help.
+So, if you are not familiar with doing things like this, please ask a friend with appropriate skills for help.